Man City game will not decide title - Arteta

 "We knew we had to go to Etihad, it will be difficult, but will it decide the season?
 No," Arteta said.

-"The belief is there, I look at how the players reacted after Southampton, they defend each other, they really want it.
+"The belief is there, I look at how the players reacted after Southampton, they defend each other in every moment.
+We really want it and we are again going to show it tomorrow night.

-"But they have to be perfect because that is what is demanded at this time in the season."
+"But it has to be perfect because that is what is demanded at this time in the season."

+Arsenal, who last won the Premier League in 2004, drew 3-3 against bottom-placed Southampton on Friday, after squandering two-goal leads against both West Ham and Liverpool.

+"If we win tomorrow we have not won the league.
+It will shift probably the percentage, but five games in this league is very tricky still," Arteta said.

 - Latest Arsenal news, analysis and fan views